danmaclean/summer_school_bioinfo/docs/04-snp-calling.md

 You are provided with a new BAM file for _Arabidopsis_ chromosome 4 in the shared data library `SNP Calling`, use it to run `HTS SAMtools ..
 SAMtools mpileup`.
 Remember you'll need to load a reference genome, the `TAIR_10_chr4.fasta` file should be imported to your history for this purpose.

+Please complete the section quiz at [https://goo.gl/forms/YvCzG7JfYxj7zntz2](https://goo.gl/forms/YvCzG7JfYxj7zntz2)

   1. How do you make `SAMtools mpileup` output VCF or Mpileup?
   2. What are differences in information between the two?
   3. Generate an MPileup file and select appropriate `advanced options` to make sure you have a good enough mapping quality (~20) and base quality (~30) for reliable SNP calls.
   4. What is the point of adding a maximum read depth?
   5. How does this run compare in execution time with earlier ones in this course?
 Why is there a difference?